If you’re purely interested in gaming performance and price, then a gaming desktop PC is by far the superior choice over a gaming laptop.

 One reason for this is that desktop PCs are cheaper to manufacture.

-Laptops represent a much more complex engineering challenge, as all those components need to be crammed into a small space, with a working hinge, built-in IO, etc.
+Laptops represent a much more complex engineering challenge, as all those components need to be crammed into a small space, with a working hinge, built-in IO, etc. For example, the best GTX 1080 laptop will still cost well over $4k despite being a couple of years old.

 Because there’s less to worry about with a PC, more of your dime is actually going toward beefy components.